BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 ### Generate a trusted SSL Certificate for this computer

-Until you get a SSL certificate for the new computer, you can TEMPRARLY use unencrypted, but you WILLL be puttingyour password out on the network for any sniffer to see
+Until you get a SSL certificate for the new computer, you can TEMPORARILY use unencrypted, but you WILL be putting your password out on the network for any sniffer to see
 `winrm set winrm/config/client @{AllowUnencrypted="true"}` # run as admin on the new computer, and on any computer that you want to connect FROM
 `winrm set winrm/config/service @{AllowUnencrypted="true"}` # run as admin on the new computer, and on any computer that you want to connect TO

 Better, though, is to configure WinRM for HTTPS
 [How to configure WINRM for HTTPS](https://docs.microsoft.com/en-us/troubleshoot/windows-client/system-management-components/configure-winrm-for-https)

 However, "WinRM HTTPS requires a local computer Server Authentication certificate with a CN matching the hostname to be installed.
 The certificate mustn't be expired, revoked, or self-signed."
 Which means you will need

 [OpenSSL create client certificate & server certificate with example](https://www.golinuxcloud.com/openssl-create-client-server-certificate/)
 [Creating simple SSL certificates for server authentication using OpenSSL](https://blog.oholics.net/creating-simple-ssl-certificates-for-server-authentication-using-openssl/)